WickednessPro/TCWatch/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Issues

+For any issues please post them at https://github.com/WickednessPro/TCWatch/issues

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)